 Slam provides an outlet of communication, as does poetry

-From finally telling your parents what you really feel or think of them to communicating your delicate feelings about Trump, slam poems supply the same outlet to unleash your inner convictions and random musings as does written poetry.
+From finally telling your parents what you really feel or think of them to communicating your delicate feelings about former president Trump, slam poems supply the same outlet to unleash your inner convictions and random musings as does written poetry.
 For example, Grand Slam Poetry Champion Harry Baker performs a powerful and amusing piece about prime numbers, while sticking to all the elements of spoken word.
 Yet, there are many written poems expressing a fascination for prime numbers as well; both modes of expression are able to convey similar ideas, albeit by using different tools.

 The human voice captures emotion as well as the written word; rather than assessing the nature of Slam as “other” than poetry, it makes more sense when viewed as an enhancement of what written poetry already does, i.e., each are art forms that provide a way to effectively communicate emotions.